CloudLabs-Samples/EduLabs/BigData/HDP/Lab-Guide.md

    |Username| admin|
    |Password| admin|

-1. Once you have logged in, you can able to explore the various features.
+1. Once you have logged in, you can able to explore the various features of the Ambari Dashboard.

   ![](Media/screenshot05.png)